Editorial by Industrial Quick Search

 Walk-in Chambers

-Each necessary storage condition is to be maintained in a separate compartment.
-According to the International Commission on Harmonization (ICH), the recommended temperature and humidity levels for pharmaceutical stability studies are:
+Each storage condition should be maintained in a separate compartment.
+According to the International Conference on Harmonization (ICH) guidelines, the recommended temperature and humidity levels for pharmaceutical stability studies are as follows:

 For stability data to be reliable, only constant environmental conditions may be used during product exposure.
 Therefore, automated data logging must be performed at regular intervals to fulfill this requirement, and stability chambers must undergo routine preventive maintenance procedures to ensure trouble-free operation throughout long exposure times.